umm-csci-3403-fall-2019/pre-lab-2-c-programming-michael-small/leak_report.md

 `valgrind --leak-check=full ./check_whitespace`

 >==27823== Memcheck, a memory error detector
-==27823== Copyright (C) 2002-2017, and GNU GPL'd, by Julian Seward et al.
-==27823== Using Valgrind-3.15.0 and LibVEX; rerun with -h for copyright info ==27823== Command: ./check_whitespace
-==27823==
-The string 'Morris' is clean.
-The string '  stuff' is NOT clean.
-The string 'Minnesota' is clean.
-The string 'nonsense  ' is NOT clean.
-The string 'USA' is clean.
-The string '   ' is NOT clean.
-The string '     silliness    ' is NOT clean.
-==27823==
 ==27823== HEAP SUMMARY:
 ==27823==     in use at exit: 46 bytes in 6 blocks ==27823==   total heap usage: 7 allocs, 1 frees, 1,070 bytes allocated